 First of all, let’s look at what a jet stream is.

-You might know that warm air masses are located in high pressure zones and cold air masses in the low pressure zones.
+You might know that warm air masses are located in high-pressure zones and cold air masses in low-pressure zones.

-As a result of the difference in pressure and temperature, the warm air masses flow from high pressure zones to low pressure zones, and eventually cools down.
-This process creates strong currents that are termed as jet streams.
+As a result of the difference in pressure and temperature, the warm air masses flow from high-pressure zones to low-pressure zones and eventually cool down.
+This process creates strong currents that are termed jet streams.

 Location, Direction & Speed

-Known as Rossby waves or planetary, the large waves of the jet streams drift cold air towards south and warm air towards north.
+Known as Rossby Waves or planetary, the large waves of the jet streams drift cold air towards the south and warm air towards the north.

-The jet streams are really strong wind.
+The jet streams are powerful wind.
 Naturally, these currents flow at a speed of nearly 200 miles per hour.
 So, you can easily imagine how strong they are!

-Another important thing you should note that the location and speed of the jet streams changes along with the season.
+Another important thing you should note is that the location and speed of the jet streams change along with the season.

 As the cold air is comparatively heavier, the jet stream in the northern hemisphere flows at a comparatively low height in the winter.
 During this period, the stream brings cold air from the polar region along with it.

-This polar jet, on the other hand, start to move towards north in the spring.
-And during the change of its course, it also steers the high and low pressure zones along with it.
+This polar jet, on the other hand, starts to move towards the north in the spring.
+And during the change of its course, it also steers the high and low-pressure zones along with it.